stevenmiller888/git-auto/Readme.md

   - For each file in the repository, add the file to the staging area and generate a commit message.
   - Adding the `-p` option will push to origin master at the end.

+## Note

+It is an unbelievably horrible idea to use this script if anyone else is going to look through your commit history.

 ## License

 MIT